Jean-Philippe Courtois

 A French national, Courtois holds a DECS (diplôme des études commerciales supérieures, diploma in advanced business studies) from Skema Business School.
 He joined Microsoft in 1984 as a sales representative and rose to become general manager of Microsoft France in 1994.
 Later he was vice-president of worldwide marketing, based at Microsoft's headquarters at Redmond, Washington.
 He was subsequently CEO and president of Microsoft Europe, Middle East and Africa, then Executive Vice President and President - Microsoft Global Sales, Marketing and Operations of the Company.
+When Courtois took control of Microsoft's global sales, he launched an initiative that shifted the focus of the company towards cloud computing.
+The initiative became one of Microsoft's biggest change program and involved over 40,000 employees.

 Jean-Philippe Courtois is also a director of PlaNet Finance and Microsoft's representative at the Institut Montaigne.
 He has served as co-chair of the World Economic Forum's Global Digital Divide Initiative Task Force.